rsyslog/rsyslog/source/configuration/modules/imptcp.rst

    "binary", "off", "no", "none"

-Experimental parameter which causes rsyslog to recognise a new message only if the line feed is followed by a '<' or if there are no more characters.
+Experimental parameter which causes rsyslog to recognize a new message only if the line feed is followed by a '<' or if there are no more characters.